ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 ### ![](/web-buttons/blog.shr4pnel.com.gif) shrapnelnet - [https://blog.shr4pnel.com *(February 1, 2025)*](https://blog.shr4pnel.com)

 Their site has a cute frog wallpaper-esque background.
 The use of web buttons is very epic.
-Their website is a part of a bunch of web rings, which is cool.
+Their website is a part of a bunch of web rings.

 Their website consists mainly of a blog, covering topics like developing and maintaining their website, Linux, music and musicians, art and artists,